 The annual forum “Denkwerkstatt sichere Informationsgesellschaft” (“Secure Information Society Think Tank”) serves to find topics and concepts for the workstreams and for the exchange among the participants.

-A dialogue committee appointed by the project community is to accompany the entire process of the workstreams and the think tank, as well as to check and ensure that it is transparent and meets the expectations of the stakeholders.
+A dialogue committee appointed by the project community is to accompany the entire process of the workstreams and the think tank, check and ensure that it is transparent and meets the expectations of the stakeholders.

 Duration: 10/2020 – 02/2024